Soneso/stellar-php-sdk/soroban.md

 An advanced auth example can be found in the [atomic swap](https://github.com/Soneso/stellar-php-sdk/blob/main/Soneso/StellarSDKTests/SorobanAtomicSwapTest.php) test.

-Hint: Resource fees has been added in the new soroban preview 9 version.
-The calculation of the minimum resource fee by the simulation (preflight) is not always accurate, because it does not consider signatures.
+Hint: Resource values and fees have been added in the new soroban preview 9 version.
+The calculation of the minimum resource values and fee by the simulation (preflight) is not always accurate, because it does not consider signatures.
 This may result in a failing transaction because of insufficient resources.
 In this case one can experiment and increase the resources values within the soroban transaction data before signing and submitting the transaction.
 E.g.:

 ```php
 $transactionData = $simulateResponse->transactionData;